Chuck Norris

 American martial artist and actor

 Carlos Ray “Chuck” Norris, the iconic American martial artist, actor, and cultural phenomenon, passed away on March 19, 2026, at the age of 86.
-His family confirmed his peaceful passing in Hawaii, where he had been hospitalized following a medical emergency.
+His family confirmed his peaceful passing in Kauai, Hawaii, where he had been hospitalized following a sudden medical emergency.
+The exact cause of death remains undisclosed, as his family requested privacy regarding the circumstances of his passing.
 Norris leaves behind a legacy defined by unparalleled toughness, a commitment to martial arts, and a beloved presence on screen that captivated audiences worldwide.

-Norris transitioned into acting, famously making his breakthrough alongside Bruce Lee in the 1972 film “The Way of the Dragon.”
-This role propelled him into the spotlight, leading to a string of successful action films throughout the 1970s and 80s, including his first starring role in “Breaker!
-Breaker!” in 1977 and a significant deal with Cannon Films that began with “Missing in Action” in 1984.
+Norris transitioned into acting, famously making his breakthrough as a formidable opponent to Bruce Lee in the 1972 film “The Way of the Dragon.”
+This role propelled him into the spotlight, leading to a string of successful action films throughout the 1970s and 80s.
+He secured his first starring role in “Breaker!
+Breaker!” in 1977 and later signed a significant deal with Cannon Films that began with “Missing in Action” in 1984.
+He further cemented his status as a leading man with starring roles in major 1980s action films such as “Code of Silence” (1985) and “The Delta Force” (1986).

 His career reached new heights with the television series “Walker, Texas Ranger,” where he starred as Cordell Walker from 1993 to 2001.
-The show cemented his image as an unwavering symbol of justice and strength, making him a household name and a cultural icon whose legendary toughness became the subject of countless internet memes and affectionate tributes.
+The show cemented his image as an unwavering symbol of justice and strength, making him a household name.
+In the mid-2000s, this legendary toughness sparked a massive internet cultural phenomenon known as "Chuck Norris Facts."
+The viral trend of satirical, hyperbolic claims about his strength and masculinity introduced him to millennial and Gen Z audiences, ensuring his relevance across multiple generations.

 Those who wish to honor Chuck's memory are invited to .